 Heat Pump Frozen in Winter: Is It Normal or a Problem?
 A BC Homeowner Guide

-Common Causes of a Frozen Heat Pump
+Common Causes for a Severely Frozen Heat Pump in BC

 CleanBC Rebates Available